instacart/formula/docs/events.md

 ```

 #### Case 2: Delegating to another function
-There is an issue with callbacks when passing `FormulaContext` to another function.
+There is an issue with listeners when passing `FormulaContext` to another function.
 Let's say you have a function that takes FormulaContext and creates a ChildRenderModel.
 ```kotlin
 fun createChildRenderModel(context: FormulaContext<...>): ChildRenderModel {